matthewdzirko/cis4615a/README.md

-The main branch contains the original code that features vulnerabilities identified by the software engineering institute.
-The edits branch contains the corrected and compliant code updates.
-As per the instructions of this project the edits are not merged into the original source code and the branches remain seperate.
+The main branch contains the original code files that feature vulnerabilities identified by the software engineering institute.
+The edits branch contains the corrected and compliant updated code files.
+As per the instructions of this project the edits are not merged into the original source code and the branches remain separate.